canonical/ubuntu-boards-documentation/reference/sifive-hifive-unmatched.rst

 * 1 stop bit
 * no flow control

-However, for the boot ROM, the baud rate should be adjusted to 57600.
+However the boot ROM messages are written at 57600 baud.

 For example, to access the UART for the U-Boot prompt:

 .. code-block:: text